Making a Difference

 What a cynical life you must lead.

 Well, Emma Sturm claims that her students' sleepout made a "huge impact".
-Actually, they did raise some money and that cash will help one (or maybe two) homeless people to have somewhere to live, at least temporarily.
+Actually, they did raise some money and that cash will help one (or maybe even two) homeless people to have somewhere to live, at least temporarily.
 So yes, for those few, there has been a significant change to their lives, but many homeless people are still sleeping rough on the streets of Scottish cities.
 If that is being cynical, then I must put up my hand and I confess to being a cynic.

 Then I had this comment from Emma Sturm herself, via Facebook.

 I cannot tell if you are being genuine or sarcastic.
 I don’t think there is any “perhaps” about it.
 Doing some good is 100% better than doing nothing at all.
 This is a problem that does not and should not fall to school children to solve.
 They helped in a way that they could help.
-They fundraised hard, and raised the most money of any other school in scotland.
+They fundraised hard, and raised the most money of any other school in Scotland.
 Regardless if our fundraising helped one person or 10 people- it made a positive change to the world, which is what the article said.
 The article was about one specific instance, yes, but the overall moral was that, given the opportunity, students will rise to the challenge to make positive changes.
 You are basically belittling our cause as a “PR stunt” and saying that it doesn’t even matter because only one person was helped.
 You are an ex teacher- how are you unable to see the value of these pupils learning the lesson that they can contribute positively to the world around them?
 Why are you only focusing on the negative?
 Why are you implying that unless they single handedly solve the homelessness crisis (a bunch of CHILDREN) that they did not make a difference?
 You are sitting behind your keyboard and writing harsh comments about children’s efforts to make a difference... why is this something to be criticized and belittled?

 As for belittling the children's "efforts", I do not think that I am doing that because I doubt very much that they made any efforts.
 The students did not "raise" the money: it was given to them by their parents and grandparents.